Look the phrase up in your handy Wife-Husband Dictionary and see what it yields.

-Her eyes go wide and well with tears.
+Her eyes go wide and well up with tears.
 Her lower lip quivers.
-You strain to realize why she might be upset but your mind is more of a junk pile than your house.
+You strain to realize why she is upset but your mind is more of a junk pile than your house.

 “You don’t remember do you? she asks.

 She explodes into tears and collapses on the floor sobbing, “it’s…it’s….it’s.”